Published on July 28, 2023

 One common method is to use an auditing tool to crawl your site and provide information about the size of each page.
 You can also manually check the size of your HTML, CSS, and JavaScript files.

 Google Search Console provides detailed information about how Googlebot interacts with your site.
-Other tools like Screaming Frog can mimic the behavior of web crawlers, allowing you to diagnose potential issues.
+Other tools like Screaming Frog can mimic the behaviour of web crawlers, allowing you to diagnose potential issues.

 Including SVGs as image tags can help manage the page’s size, as the data for the image is not embedded in the HTML.
 However, this can increase the number of HTTP requests the page makes, which can impact load time.
 The best approach depends on the needs and constraints of your website.